WWF Superstars of Wrestling: Change in format

-When the WWF moved its cable TV contract to TNN (later known as Spike, now known as the Paramount Network) in October 1, 2000, Superstars moved with it.
-The show was then discontinued in August 19, 2001.
-The show continued until December 2002 in the UK, until it was replaced by Heat in January 2003.
+When the WWF moved its domestic cable TV contract to TNN (later known as Spike, now known as the Paramount Network) on October 1, 2000, Superstars moved with it, alongside sister programs Raw and LiveWire.
+WWF Superstars's final domestic broadcast was on August 19, 2001 (as with LiveWire), both replaced by a new Saturday night magazine show called WWF Excess.
+Superstars continued overseas per requirements with international broadcasters.
+In the UK, it continued until December 2002 when it was replaced by Heat in January 2003.